MarijaBorisov/ngsi-tools/README.md

     11;Room;33;200;Belgrade
     12;Room;12;2500;Belgrade
 ```
-As mentioned in rules section we assume that user created rule object with following properties (id,type,temperature,pressure,location) more about this can be found in rules section.
-So if we send this file to API no error will be raised because its first line(header) have same properties as defined in rule.
+As mentioned in the rules section, we assume that a user has created a rule object (entity type structure) with the following properties (id, type, temperature, pressure, location).
+So if we send this file to API no error will be raised because its first line (header) has the same properties as defined in the rule (in the structure of the specific entity type).

 * Error example